jaythad13/Mathematikezettelkasten/Lie algebras --- a-lie/notes/Subalgebras, ideals, and quotients.md

 ##### _definition:_ (Lie) ideal

 A (Lie) ideal $I$ of a Lie algebra $L$ is a vector subspace $I \subseteq L$ that has the absorption property $[i, x] \in I$ for all $i \in I$ and $x \in L$.

+Note that there is no notion of [[Abstract Algebra I --- math-171/notes/Ideals and quotients#_definition _ (left and right) ideals|left and right ideals]] even though the multiplication isn't commutative this is because the multiplication is anticommutative and bilinear.
+That is, the absorption property as we have written it is equivalent to $[x, i] \in I$ for all $i \in I$ and $x \in L$.

 ##### _example:_ $\mathfrak{sl}_{n}(F)$ is an ideal